astrotars/the-stream-android/README.md

 }
 ```

 The `ChatService` is a singleton (by using Kotlin's [object](https://kotlinlang.org/docs/reference/object-declarations.html)) which stores a `ChatClient` instance. `ChatClient` is a class provided by Stream's library.
 This class is specifically used to provide the functionality to client applications via frontend tokens.
+After we initialize our chat instance, we configure our `ChatDomain` by setting the user that's autheneticated.
+We then set the user on the `ChatClient` and we're good to go.

 Now that we're authenticated with Stream, we're ready to start our first chat!